faidfaisal/Parameterizable-Systolic-Array-AI-Accelerator/README.md

 ## Conclusion

 This project demonstrates a complete hardware accelerator design cycle from mathematical specification to verified RTL to physical silicon.
-The systolic array architecture delivers high multiply-accumulate throughput with a minimal, regular structure that scales cleanly with the parameter N, making it a strong foundation for matrix-heavy workloads like neural network inference and signal processing.
+The systolic array architecture delivers high multiply-accumulate throughput with a minimal, regular structure that scales cleanly with the parameter `N`, making it a strong foundation for matrix-heavy workloads like neural network inference and signal processing.

 The design was fully verified through unit, integration, and system-level testbenches, then taken through the complete RTL-to-GDSII flow using LibreLane and the open-source sky130 PDK, resulting in a real taped-out ASIC.
-The fully registered, single-clock-domain datapath made timing closure straightforward, and the parametrized generate-based architecture means the same RTL scales from a 2×2 proof-of-concept to larger arrays without any structural changes.
+The fully registered, single-clock-domain datapath made timing closure straightforward, and the parametrized `generate`-based architecture means the same RTL scales from a 2×2 proof-of-concept to larger arrays without any structural changes.

 ---